donttellmeimcute/ehentaiimgdownloader/README.md

 5.- paste the url
 6.- put a name for the folder where do you want to download the images 7.- wait until finish
-NOTE: if u get an error like element is not on the webpage just re-run the program and it'll download fine, i don't know how to fix it maybe its like a block from th page
+NOTE: if u get an error like element is not on the webpage just re-run the program and it'll download fine, i don't know how to fix it maybe its like a block from the page